Far-right politics in Serbia: Others

-Far-right organisations such as Sveti Justin Filozof and Nomokanon, had also received media attention.
-Sveti Justin Filozof was a nationalist organisation, which was led by Milan Bates.
-It had later moderated their stances, although it was dissolved by 2008.
+Far-right organisations such as Sveti Justin Filozof and Nomokanon had also received media attention.
+Sveti Justin Filozof was a nationalist organisation that was led by Milan Bates.
+It later moderated their stances, although it was dissolved by 2008.
 Nomokanon was aided by the Serbian Orthodox Church (SPC).
 Rasonalisti, a neo-Nazi organisation, was active throughout the 2000s.
-They had rejected the left–right political spectrum, and instead supported "racial nationalism".
+They had rejected the left–right political spectrum and instead supported "racial nationalism".
 Rasonalisti also operated an Internet forum, which acted similar to Stormfront.
 Solidarité Kosovo, a far-right organisation, is led by Arnaud Gouillon and it promotes historical revisionism.
 Gouillion took part in the 2012 French presidential election, in which he was a candidate for the white supremacist Generation Identity movement.
 In 2020, he was appointed to the position of director of the Office for Cooperation with the Diaspora and the Serbs in the Region.
+Zentropa Srbija is a neo-Nazi group that has praised Nedić and organised a gathering to mark the anniversary of his suicide in 2023.
 Party of Serbian Unity was a far-right political party led by Željko Ražnatović "Arkan".
 An ultranationalist party, it was represented in the National Assembly during the 2000–2003 convocation.

-The far-right Sixty-Four Counties Youth Movement, which was led by László Toroczkai, was formed in Serbia in 2004.
+The far-right Hungarian nationalist Sixty-Four Counties Youth Movement, which was led by László Toroczkai, was formed in Serbia in 2004.
 It advocated for separatism and the re-creation of Greater Hungary.
 Toroczkai was banned from entering Serbia by the government in 2008.
-Before forming the Sixty-Four Counties Youth Movement, Toroczkai was associated with the far-right Hungarian Justice and Life Party (MIÉP), and later served as vice-president of neo-Nazi Jobbik.
-Toroczkai was expelled from Jobbik, who had shifted ideologically to the centre-right, and then formed the Our Homeland Movement in 2018.
+Before forming the Sixty-Four Counties Youth Movement, Toroczkai was associated with the far-right Hungarian Justice and Life Party (MIÉP), and later served as vice-president of the ultranationalist Jobbik.
+Toroczkai was expelled from Jobbik, which had shifted ideologically to the centre-right, and then formed the Our Homeland Movement in 2018.
+By 2023, Toroczkai had shifted from his anti-Serbian stance, forming an alliance between Our Homeland Movement and the Serbian Party Oathkeepers and Dveri, and urging unity between nationalists in the two countries.